m0veax/rayhunter-tplink-m7350/README.md

 ```
 qmdl_store_path = "/media/card/qmdl"
 ```
-`rayhunter-daemon` is a 32-bit ARM binary file that can run on a TP-Link M7350 device. `file` command shows this:
+`rayhunter-daemon` is a 32-bit ARM binary file that can run on a TP-Link M7350 device. `file` command shows something like this:
 ```
-rayhunter-daemon: ELF 32-bit LSB executable, ARM, EABI5 version 1 (SYSV), statically linked, BuildID[sha1]=6d10da1d0c9f1994a4e0b6d29a59e0d5446dd73c, for GNU/Linux 3.2.0, stripped
+rayhunter-daemon: ELF 32-bit LSB executable, ARM, EABI5 version 1 (SYSV), statically linked, BuildID[sha1]=9f0436fecabffa79960bec1118a0e1ed55874d0e, for GNU/Linux 3.2.0, stripped
 ```

 Make this file executable:
 ```
 chmod +x rayhunter-daemon
 ```

-**IMPORTANT**: Please note that there is a heavy development undergoing and you can test new version of Rayhunter with built-in display support (green/red line) from [https://github.com/EFForg/rayhunter/actions/runs/14282708750](this build).
-Use file `rayhunter-daemon-tplink`, extract binary and copy it to the device.
-This binary was succesfully tested on v3, v4 and v5 hardware revisions.

 ### Copy files to the device